xdbchain/xbdchain-quickstart/README.md

 - `--protocol-version {version}` to run a specific protocol version (defaults to latest version).

-- `--limits {limits}` to configure specific resource limits to one of:
+- `--limits {limits}` to configure specific resource limits of the network to one of:
    - `default` leaves limits set extremely low which is stellar-core's default configuration
    - `futurenet` sets limits to match those used on futurenet (the default quickstart configuration)
    - `unlimited` sets limits to the maximum resources that can be configured

-The network passphrase of the network defaults to:
+The network passphrase of the local network defaults to:
 ```
 Standalone Network ; February 2017
 ```

 Set the network passphrase in the SDK or tool you're using.
-If an incorrect network passphrase is used in clients signing transactions, the transactions will fail with a bad authentication error.
+Transactions will fail with a bad authentication error if an incorrect network passphrase is used for signing.

 The root account of the network is fixed to:
 ```